-Dubbed the "luxury Ikea", One Nordic Furniture Design specialises in making and selling products designed to be shipped efficiently and sold online.
+Dubbed the "luxury Ikea", One Nordic Furniture Company specialises in making and selling products designed to be shipped efficiently and sold online.

 The brand's creative director Petrus Palmer told Dezeen that the deal with furniture e-commerce company Fab was worth "tens of millions of dollars" in a combination of cash and stock and would result in the Finnish brand owning a 5% stake in Fab.

 "Fab delivers a global team of design and e-commerce experts; a proprietary e-commerce technology platform; and the backing of some of the top investors in the world," said Petrus, who is also one of the co-founders of Swedish design studio Form Us With Love.
 "We're thrilled to be working with Fab and the kind of reach they boast."

 The company launched at the Stockholm Furniture Fair in 2012 with the Bento Chair designed by Palmer.

 One Nordic has since added more products designed with shipping in mind including the Hai chair by Luca Nichetto, which features a folding backrest that cuts its volume by half, and a collapsible ceiling lamp also by Form Us With Love to its collection alongside products created in-house.

 Fab was founded in America by digital entrepreneur Jason Goldberg and designer Bradford Shellhammer in 2010 as a social network, before quickly evolving into a retail site with a "social commerce" model that encourages members to create inspiration boards of products they like.
 It is thought to have sold more than 7 million items.